Yes, seriously.

 Saruman was a being a far greater willpower and overall personal might than Denethor, but Saruman was subverted by Sauron and Denethor was not.

-White Multi-Color Wizard had abandoned his mission and his loyalties in his pursuit of power, while Denethor, Steward of Gondor, was fiercely loyal to his office and his people.
+Why?
+Because the White Multi-Color Wizard had abandoned his mission and his loyalties in his pursuit of power, while Denethor, Steward of Gondor, was fiercely loyal to his office and his people.

 Sauron could only drive Denethor to despair, but not change his loyalities.